michpara/ITI1120-Introduction-to-Computing-I/Labs/Lab4/README.md

 # Lab 4

-Open Lab4.pdf for explanation of Lab 4.
+Instructions for Lab 4 in Lab4.pdf